 The GDPR applies throughout the EEA.
 Similar legislation has been implemented in Jersey in the form of the Data Protection (Jersey) Law 2018 and the Data Protection Authority (Jersey) Law 2018.
 Following its departure from the EU, the UK retained and transposed the GDPR into domestic law pursuant to the European Union (Withdrawal) Act 2018 ("EUWA") and implemented the Data Protection Act 2018 (the body of law retained in the UK is referred to herein as the "UK DPA").
-The GDPR applies to processing of personal data of data subjects (natural persons): (i) in the context of the activities of an establishment in the EEA; and (ii) by organisations outside the EEA that offer goods or services to data subjects in the EEA, or that monitor the behaviour of data subjects in the EEA.
-The UK DPA applies to the processing of personal data of data subjects: (i) in the context of the activities of an establishment in the UK that offer goods or services to data subjects in the UK that offer goods or services to data subjects in the UK that offer goods or services to data subjects in the UK that offer goods or services to data subjects in the UK that offer goods or services to data subjects in the UK that offer goods or services to data subjects in the UK that offer goods or services to data subjects in the UK that offer goods or services to data subjects in the UK that offer goods or services to data subjects in the UK.
+The GDPR and similar data protection laws can apply on an extraterritorial basis.
+For example, the GDPR applies to processing of personal data of data subjects (natural persons): (i) in the context of the activities of an establishment in the EEA; and (ii) by organisations outside the EEA that offer goods or services to data subjects in the EEA, or that monitor the behaviour of data subjects in the EEA.
+The UK DPA applies to the processing of personal data of data subjects: (i) in the context of the activities of an establishment in the UK; and (ii) organisations outside the UK that offer goods or services to data subjects in the UK, or that monitor the behaviour of data subjects in the UK.

-The GDPR, the UK DPA (and other similar data protection laws in other countries often) provide greater protection for data subjects by requiring, amongst other things, personal data to be processed lawfully in a fair and transparent manner, to be collected for specified, explicit and legitimate purposes, and to be limited to what is adequate or necessary in relation to those purposes.
+Laws and regulations relating to privacy, data protection and information security can impose stringent requirements on organisations subject to them.
+For example, the GDPR, the UK DPA (and other similar data protection laws) provide greater protection for data subjects by requiring, amongst other things, personal data to be processed lawfully in a fair and transparent manner, to be collected for specified, explicit and legitimate purposes, and to be limited to what is adequate or necessary in relation to those purposes.
 Data controllers must be able to respond to the rights of data subjects, which includes the right of individuals to access their personal data, to seek to rectify inaccurate data, to have personal data erased where processing is no longer required, and to object to the processing of their personal data.
 Controllers and processors of personal data must, amongst other requirements, implement appropriate measures to protect the rights of data subjects and ensure a level of security against loss, misuse or unauthorised access.
 A personal data breach which results in the likelihood of a risk to the rights of a data subject must be notified to an appropriate supervisory authority without undue delay; a breach with a high risk to the rights of a data subject must be notified to the affected data subject (also without undue delay).
 Compliance with these, and other obligations imposed by data protection laws, may therefore require the dedication of substantial time and financial resources which may also increase over time, thus affecting returns which would otherwise be available to investors.
+Furthermore, the ePrivacy Directive (which is transposed in the laws of EEA member states, as well as the UK) also imposes data protection obligations and certain requirements relating to, inter alia, direct marketing and the processing of cookies.
+The costs of compliance with these and other requirements of laws and regulations relating to privacy, data protection and information security, where applicable, may be significant and could adversely affect the results, operations or business practices of organisations in scope of them.